 Second Civil War is an all-out ‘everything’s going crazy’ disaster comedy, like The Russians are Coming, The Russians are Coming or 1941.
 It is so crammed with characters and incident in that it also resembles Hellzapoppin’, a 1941 comedy dedicated to complete narrative anarchy.
 Writer Martyn Burke’s madhouse scenario emphasizes political ironies over slapstick or spectacle; it is funniest when showing that its caricatures are too real for comfort.
 The movie is structured much like Stanley Kubrick’s Doctor Strangelove.
 It shifts constantly between three major places: Washington, Idaho and the NN newsroom.
 The reporters on site covering the armed standoff are like Kubrick’s fliers in the B-52 heading for Russia.
 The ultimate disaster occurs not because of a madman or a technical malfunction, but because a lame communication error sets off a military mutiny.

 All of the jokes have a definite political point to make.
-Although the writing is so on target as flatten some of the humor — many scenes play like political cartoons come to life — the image of an America growing politically crazy is entirely accurate.
+Although the writing is so on target as to flatten some of the humor — many scenes play like political cartoons come to life — the image of an America growing politically crazy is entirely accurate.
 The ironies come fast and thick.
 Governor Farley cites the threat to the American culture by all those unwanted foreigners, but he loves Mexican food and is crazy in love with a Mexican-American reporter.
 Those rallying to his cause are gun nuts, racists, and idiots convinced that the Federal Government is going to take away their freedoms.
-If there’s an overall theme, it’s that American is chaos because nobody has the public welfare in mind.
+If there’s an overall theme, it’s that American is chaotic because nobody has the public welfare in mind.
 Our leaders are obsessed with career image-making and our companies think only of profit.
 The Second Civil War was produced for cable TV, which often features nudity or ‘adult situations’ to set it apart from free broadcast TV.
 As everyone keeps their clothes on here, perhaps the constant swearing was added as a compensation.

 With its enormous cast and impressive newsroom set the reportedly inexpensive The Second Civil War looks lavish.
-The show plays like a full theatrical production, as opposed to something scaled-down for TV audiences.
+The show plays like a full theatrical production, as opposed to something scaled down for TV audiences.
 Just enough military personnel and vehicles are on view to make us feel that war is breaking out on the Idaho-Utah border.
 A lot of this virtual production value is created by Dante’s fluid direction.
 It would be several years before viewers were touting The Sopranos, The Wire and Mad Men as superior to theatrical fare.
 Dante and his editor Marshall Harvey deserve a special prize for simple clarity — with so much going on in the dense screenplay, we always know what’s happening and why.

 Director Dante can’t make all the jokes funny, but he sees to it that every player in this goofy mosaic catches the anarchic spirit.
 Dante adds a personal dimension as well; it’s his gift to give human edges to even the most schematic characters.
 Beau Bridges’ misguided governor is madly in love and thus earns our backhanded sympathy.
 The late Elizabeth Peña is adorable whether furious or in an amorous mood.
 Calm and unflappable James Earl Jones lends needed gravity to the newsroom madhouse.
 Jones’ voice will get a laugh of recognition, considering it was for years the signature voice for CNN.
 In the Oval Office, Kevin McCarthy looks appropriately confused, while William Schallert takes home the prize for straight man of the year.
 His ridiculously patient Defense Secretary has heard nothing rational from his President in years.
 The mischievous Denis Leary is more likeable than usual, and Dick Miller is his agreeable self (and looking hale and hearty).
 Dante associates Robert Picardo and Belinda Belaski put in pleasing appearances, while the participation of Roger Corman is inspired – the news exec’s pinchpenny attitude is a lampoon of Corman’s own producing style.
 Finally, Jerry Hardin and Brian Keith make a fine pair of grizzled commanders — profane old coots excited by a sunset opportunity to once more play General Patton.